martinpeck/martinpeck.github.io/_posts/2018-07-04-iterm2-goodness.markdown

 ---
 layout: post
-title:  "Using iTerm2 'Alert on Next Mark' When Deploying ARM Templates"
+title:  "Using iTerm2's Alert on Next Mark for Long Running commands"
 excerpt: I'd been using iTerm2 for some time, but I've just stumbled across the alerting feature and now use every time I deploy an ARM template for Azure.
 author: mpeck
 category: [blog]